learningcoding-pixel/tp/docs/UserGuide.md

 * The search is case-insensitive. e.g `starteam` will match `StarTeam`
 * The order of the keywords does not matter. e.g. `StarTeam MoonTeam` will match `MoonTeam StarTeam`
-* Only the TeamName is searched
+* Only the team name is searched
 * Only Full words will be matched e.g. `Star` will not match `StarTeam`
 * Teams matching at least one keyword will be returned (i.e. OR search). e.g. `Starteam MoonTeam` will return `StarTeam`, `MoonTeam`